zipplet/pitools/README.md

 * Disables the swapfile on your Raspberry Pi.

+## rpi_model

+* Tells you detailed information about your Raspberry Pi model.

 ## common

 * Common scripts used by other tools, don't run these directly.